Sha-x2-nk/MNIST_CPP/README.md

-# MNIST_NUMC Project
+# MNIST_numC++ Project

-This project implements a 2-layer neural network trained on the MNIST dataset using NumC for numerical computations.
+This project implements a 2-layer neural network trained on the MNIST dataset using numC++ for numerical computations.
 The project includes functionalities for defining neural network layers, implementing loss functions, using optimizers, and training the model.

 ## Contents